domokato/domokato.github.io/_projects/(1) Bite Ballot.md

 A seemingly simple web app for voting on where to eat.
 But you'll find a rich set of features exactly when you need them.

-- Need to invite someone to your ballot over a messaging app?
-Send them the invite link.
+- Need to invite someone to your ballot over a messaging app? <strong>Send them the invite link.</strong>
-- Want to invite someone in person?
-Have them scan the QR code.
+- Want to invite someone in person? <strong>Have them scan the QR code.</strong>
-- Need to see what ballot options others are adding?
-Ballots update in real-time.
+- Need to see what ballot options others are adding? <strong>Ballots update in real-time.</strong>
-- Hate long sign-up processes or giving away your email address?
-Sign-up isn't required.
-- Someone forgot to submit their votes?
-Move to end voting, and have someone second it.
+- Someone forgot to submit their votes? <strong>Move to end voting, and have someone second it.</strong>
-- Worried about voters not seeing options others added after they already voted?
-Set an end time so voters know when to check back.
+- Yada yada yada.

 ![qrcode]({{ site.baseurl }}/assets/image/qrcode.png)

 ## UX for joining a ballot

+This is going to get complicated.
+So bear with me, or skip ahead to the code.

 There are many possible situations that can happen when a person visits a join link, and they each need to be handled differently.
 This creates complexity in the logic of the app in exchange for a smooth user experience.